justinweible/Housing_Data_Analysis/README.md

 ## [Data Source]: https://www.kaggle.com/harlfoxem/housesalesprediction

+## Model
+Our model was able to predict 63.7% of the variance in housing prices with an error of 118,646.
+The training and test data performed similarly (.64 and .63 respectively).

 ## Analysis:
 Location, the year that the house was built, number of bedrooms, number of bathrooms, square footage, grade, whether or not it is a waterfront property and whether or not it was renovated all proved to be key components to determining the price of the house.